cordmaur/WaterDetect/README.md

 ## Synopsis

-WaterDetect is an end-to-end algorithm to generate open water cover mask, specially conceived for L2A Sentinel 2 imagery from [MAJA](https://logiciels.cnes.fr/en/content/maja) processor.
+WaterDetect is an end-to-end algorithm to generate open water cover mask, specially conceived for L2A Sentinel 2 imagery from [MAJA](https://logiciels.cnes.fr/en/content/maja)<sup>1</sup>  processor, without any a priori knowledge on the scene.
 It can also be used for Landsat 8 images and for other multispectral clustering/segmentation tasks.<br>

-The water masks produced by WaterDetect are being used in water qualty products (Obs2Co) and multi-temporal water maps (Surfwater).
-Both chains are supported by the "SWOT-Downstream" program by CNES.
+The water masks produced by WaterDetect were primarily designed for water quality product computation (Obs2Co processing chain) and are also used for multi-temporal water maps (Surfwater processing chain).
+Both chains are supported by the "SWOT-Downstream" and TOSCA programs by CNES.
 Products are provided by the THEIA / Hydroweb-NG platform.

 The WaterDetect algorithm uses a multidimensional agglomerative clustering technique on a subsample of the scene's pixels, to group them in classes, and a naive bayes classifier to generalize the results for the whole scene, as summarized in the following picture: